jaspervdj/talks/2016-cufp-ludwig/slides.md

 # Why not YAML?

-## Advantaged of a "real" language
+## Advantages of a "real" language

 - Module system
 - Documentation generator